ruizdurazo/ruizdurazo/notes/on-leadership/index.md

 Ultimately, are you a [dead or live player](https://medium.com/@samo.burja/live-versus-dead-players-2b24f6e9eae2)?

+Can you lead your team to rise to challenges that have never been seen before?

+Can you lead your team to do things that others didn’t even think were possible?

+And do it well?
+And win?

+> quote
+> When God wanted to make David a king, he didn’t give him a crown, he gave him Goliath.
+>
+> byline
+> Joshua Kushner

 ## Addendum

 I hope you agree that the advice here works well for assuming the role of a leader and thriving in that role.